kubernetes/kubernetes/docs/design/service_accounts.md

 allow someone to list ones that out out of spec?
 In general, people may want to customize this?

 Third, if a new namespace is created, it may create a new serviceAccount for that namespace.
-This may include a new username (e.g. `NAMESPACE-default-service-account@serviceaccounts.$CLUSTERID.kubernetes.io`), a new securityContext, a newly generated secret to authenticate that serviceAccount to the Kubernetes API, and default policies for that service account.
+This may include a new username (e.g. `NAMESPACE-default-service-account@serviceaccounts.$CLUSTERID.lmktfy.io`), a new securityContext, a newly generated secret to authenticate that serviceAccount to the LMKTFY API, and default policies for that service account.
 **TODO**: more concrete example.
 What are typical default permissions for default service account (e.g. readonly access to services in the same namespace and read-write access to events in that namespace?)